-- are in a high-level professional role that does not involve brokering transactions.
-AND - > have been in this role for at least five years.
+- > are in a high-level professional role that does not involve brokering transactions, AND - > have been in this role for at least five years.

-- Proof of Participation: At least two proofs of material participation in addition to settlement documentation for each activity. - Affidavit: Candidate shall obtain a witness signature in place of a notary.
+- \ Proof of Participation: At least two proofs of material participation in addition to settlement documentation for each activity. - \\ Affidavit: Signed and notarized from the CFO, CPA, or Managing Broker from each firm the Candidate was a member of during the previous five years.

 All forms are available for download on the portfolio portal at portfolio.ccim.com.
-Your resume and company organizational chart may be uploaded in any format.
+Your résumé and company organizational chart may be uploaded in any format.